Search

 Release will redirect to a deployment progress screen, where it will build and deploy your application.

-On your local machine, create a plain text file called db-password with a short random string to act as the MySQL root password.
+with a short random string to act as the MySQL root password.

-Save the db-password file on your machine.
+file on your machine.

 Click on the Just-in-time File Mounts section heading to expand the settings.

-In the mount path field, enter /run/secrets/.
+In the mount path field, enter /run/secrets/

-Click the Select file button and select the db-password file from your computer.
+Click the Select file button and select the db-password

 Tick the backend and db service checkboxes.